MicrosoftDocs/Managed-Desktop/managed-desktop/developer/mmd-api-add-notes.md

 ### Example request

-Here is an HTTP example of a request to add notes to a specific ticket and a second request to retrieve all ticket notes.
+The following is an HTTP example of a request to add notes to a specific ticket and a second request to retrieve all ticket notes.

-Here is an example of the HTTP request:
+The following is an example of the HTTP request:

 ```http
 POST https://mmdls.microsoft.com/support/odata/v1/tickets('TicketId')/addNote
 ```

-Here is an example of the JSON request:
+The following is an example of the JSON request:

 ```json
 {
     "text": "Note to add to ticket"
 }
 ```